yilihong/yilihong2.github.io/books/reading-list.md

 [Competing in the Age of AI: Strategy and Leadership When Algorithms and Networks Run the World](https://amzn.to/2QiYol2) by Marco Iansiti and Karim Lakhani

-[Platform Revolution](https://amzn.to/2PVai5T) by Geoffrey Parker, Marshall Van Alstyne, and Aangeet Choudary
+[Platform Revolution](https://amzn.to/2PVai5T) by Geoffrey Parker, Marshall Van Alstyne, and Sangeet Choudary

 [The Sharing Economy](https://amzn.to/2MmK3Tq) by Arun Sandararajan